-Join Ryan Kittleson for an in-depth discussion in this video Fixing texture map problems, part of 3D Printing with Photoshop.
+Join Ryan Kittleson for an in-depth discussion in this video Fixing texture map problems, part of Photoshop: 3D Printing.

 …One problem that you might run into with texture maps is that…some programs interpret texture maps flipped…or rotated relative to other programs.…If this happens you'll see in the…canvas that the texture just doesn't apply correctly.…In this video I'll show you how to fix…this, along with a few other tips and tricks.…So in this exercise file the texture is applied correctly for now.…However, let's see what happens if we try to import a texture that's…been exported from a different program and it's flipped in the wrong way.…